Vania Larissa

-Vania Larissa Tan (born 18 November 1995) is an Indonesian Chinese spiritual singer and former beauty queen.
+Vania Larissa Tan (born 18 November 1995) is an Indonesian Chinese spiritual singer and beauty pageant titleholder.
 She won the title of Miss Indonesia 2013, and represented Indonesia at Miss World 2013, finishing as a Top 10 finalist.

 Larissa is a professional singer who has been singing since the age of nine.
 She majored in Opera seria and won and a national student singing competition in 2008 and local talent competition in 2010.
 She was a winner of the Indonesian variety talent show, Indonesia's Got Talent in 2010.

 Early life

 Larrisa was born 18 November 1995 in Pontianak, West Kalimantan, to Liu and Pue Han.
 She has three elder sisters, Dian Pradana, Elysia Giovanni and Aurhea Catriona.
 She was educated at Pelita Harapan School, Jakarta.

 Career

 Indonesia's Got Talent

 In 2010, she became the winner of Indonesia's Got Talent.
 Three years later, she became a participant in Miss Indonesia 2013.